ArthurPerry/dotstar/README.md

 ## Homebridge Automation
 Use [cmdSwitch2](https://github.com/luisiam/homebridge-cmdswitch2#readme) plugin with the following configuration to turn on / off animation script.
+Ensure that Homebridge is able to log into the remote system (i.e. use `ssh-copy-id` to copy the public key to the remote system)

 ```
 {